vincepg13/sn-react-shadcn/README.md

 ## 📝 ServiceNow Forms

-If your'e familiar with the ServicePortal you know ServiceNow provide a method in the GlideScriptable API ($sp.getForm) that can return you the entire metadata for any given form.
-The below component set is a **alpha version** of how you can consume that metadata and recreate a ServiceNow form with the same layout as well as UI policies, Client Scripts and UI actions.
+If your'e familiar with widget development in the ServicePortal you'll know ServiceNow provide a method in the GlideScriptable API ($sp.getForm) that can return you the entire metadata for any given form.
+The below component set is a **beta version** of how you can consume that metadata and recreate a ServiceNow form with the same layout as well as UI policies, Client Scripts and UI actions.

-Since we have no access to any gForm object, it does mean remapping everything into logic that react can understand which will be very time consuming.
-However, it does work, with the limitation being it will only display field types that have been re-mapped or make use of ServiceNow client logic that has been re-mapped into Reacts world.
-This is why these components as in their alpha stage since I have only re-mapped a common set of fields and client logic and will be building this out over time.
-I will likely never get to the point where its an exact replica of all ServiceNow fields and client logic, but I believe covering the most common use cases will make this form component very useable in most cases.
+My aim is to provide the same level of support for [Client Side APIs](https://www.servicenow.com/docs/bundle/xanadu-platform-user-interface/page/build/service-portal/reference/client-script-reference.html) that ServiceNow provide in the service portal.

-This is where I currently stand with what works:
+Supported currently:

-- **Fields**: The following field types have been remapped - strings, choices, booleans, references, lists, dates, date times, integers, floats and decimals
+- **Fields**: Most, but not every, field types are supported.
+If the form encounters an unmapped field type it will be hidden.
-- **Form Layout**: The form will render in the layout provided by ServiceNow which includes tabbed sections and their respective columns
+- **Form Layout**: Form will render in the layout provided by ServiceNow which includes tabbed sections and their respective columns.
-- **UI Policies**: The form will evaluate basic UI policies.
-By this I mean policies which do not include scripting or setting values.
-The standard mandatory/visible/readonly options will work however.
-Also, not every single condition predicate will be mapped, but the ones for common field types (dates, numerics, strings, references etc) should work.
+- **UI Policies**: None scripted UI Policies using the standard mandatory/visible/readonly options.
+The set and clear value options are currently unsupported.
-- **Client Scripts**: onLoad and onChange scripts will attempt to be evaluated.
-If there are any g_form methods which have not been mapped the script will fail.
-Right now I have mapped what I consider the most common set of methods used in g_form but its only a fraction of whats available.
-These include: getValue, setValue, setReadOnly, setDisplay, setVisible, setMandatory, clearValue, getBooleanValue, isNewRecord, getTableName, addInfoMessage and addErrorMessage.
-Any other references to g_form methods or global objects (GlideAjax, UI scripts etc) will fail.
+- **Client Scripts**: onLoad and onChange scripts.
+Any unmapped g_form methods will send a warning to the console but still attempt to process the rest of the client script.
+Any failures will terminate the current client script and proceed to the next.
+Support for onSubmit scripts will be coming soon.

 To use the form you must provide it with all necessary metadata, I do this via a scripted API call in the global scope making use of the *$sp.getForm* api method mentioned above.
 You can find this code in the sn_scripts folder of the repo: [getFormMetadata.js](./sn_scripts/getFormMetadata.js)